 Most voters don't know what's happening.

-It's gonna repeal voter ID for ballots and absentee ballots, and seventy-eight percent of all Americans support that.
+It's going to repeal voter ID for ballots and absentee ballots.

 Plus, they're going to allow taxpayer funding and campaigns to the point where members of Congress can pay themselves a campaign salary on top of their salary.

-It is so corrupt, it is so bad, and it is the epitome of Joe Biden's corruption.
+And it is the epitome of Joe Biden's corruption.

-Because if they allow that bill to pass, we will lose our freedoms and liberties, and they will enable fraud and these and these non citizens coming into the country, these illegal immigrants will get to vote and cancel our votes out.
+Because if they allow that bill to pass, we will lose our freedoms and liberties, and they will enable fraud.

 And they're doing it in the light of day.

-Do you believe any of these polls that that suggest, although your friend Scott Rasmussen had them underwater today at only 48% approval, 52% disapproval, that oh the that everybody in the country, you if you can't if you believe the polls are just fawning over all things Joe Biden.
+Do you believe any of these polls that suggest, although your friend Scott Rashmussum had him underwater today at only 48% approval, 52% disapproval, that, oh, that everybody in the country, again, if you believe the polls are just fawning over all things Joe Biden, I don't think that's the case at all.

 Matt.

-Well, I I think this.
+Well, I think this.

-But truth be known, even if he's likable, his his programs that he's bringing forward, like for example, the border, there is a massive deficit in terms of his approval of how he's handling the border, but the media covers up for it and they don't focus on it.
+But truth be known, even if he's likable, his programs that he's bringing forward, like for example, the border, there is a massive deficit in terms of his approval of how he's handling the border, but the media covers up for it and they don't focus on it.

-We're either going to find out that the media and tech organizations, big tech, covering for him, and him just coming out occasionally, as you just alluded to, whether it works and it carries him with momentum going forward, or whether at some point this gig starts to get old with people and people start realizing that they're not getting what they what they voted for.
+But I think you're going to see that the tipping point in the next few months, we're either going to find out that the media and tech organizations, big tech, covering for him and him just coming out occasionally, as you just alluded to, whether it works and it carries him with momentum going forward or whether at some point this gig starts to get old with people and people start realizing that they're not getting what they voted for.

 But there is an appeal of socialism.

-We have to be real about this, and that is that everything's free, and we're gonna take it from this group of people, we're gonna give it to the to this other group of people, uh, and there's a lot more people that will be on the receiving end than on the giving end of it.
+We have to be real about this, and that is that everything's free and we're going to take it from this group of people.

 And that seems appealing, especially to millennials.